Victoria Davies

 Victoria Davies (born 7 August 1972) is a British former professional tennis player.

 Davies, who comes from Bridgend, South Wales, played college tennis in the United States for the University of South Carolina.
 She was a doubles semifinalist at the 1994 NCAA Doubles Championships, partnering Helen Crook.

 On the professional tour she featured most successfully as a doubles player, winning eight titles on the ITF Women's Circuit.
 She played main-draw doubles in six editions of the Wimbledon Championships.

+As of 2024, she and Crook ran an LTA Coach Development Centre, and were partners in a tennis academy.
+She has also played Padel for the GB Senior team.